 Our Fellows spend the semester leading 2-unit seminar courses as well as hosting office hours, roundtable discussions, and bi-partisan political panels designed to benefit students and the broader community.

-Meet Our Fellows- These Fellows are specialists in practical politics, excelling in on-the-ground political stratagem and robust, real-world policy solutions.
-They serve as an invaluable resource to students and the broader community, in the classroom and through event participation.
+Meet Our Fellows- CPF Fellows are specialists in practical politics, excelling in on-the-ground political stratagem and robust, real-world policy solutions.
+They serve as an invaluable resource to students and the broader community, in the classroom, and through event participation.

-Fellows Roundtable Series- CPF Fellows partake in a virtual discussion series where students ask the Fellows anything they want – from career advice to the 2020 presidential election to where to live in DC.
+Fellows Roundtable Series- CPF Fellows partake in a virtual discussion series where students ask the Fellows anything they want – from career advice to the ins and outs of Congress to where to live in DC.
 These unique conversations guide participants toward tough issues, creative solutions, and navigating differences.
 Attendees are expected to come to the table researched and prepared.
 In partnership with Unruh Associates.

 Fellows also participate in dozens of CPF Political Conversations and conferences throughout the year.